aarthi-S966/book-snippet-manager-244521/frontend_react/README.md

 ## Notes

 - No secrets are hardcoded.
 All configuration via environment variables.
 - Public route: `#/s/:id` for read-only shared snippets.
+When copying links, ensure the `#/` hash is present.
 - Routes use hash-based navigation to avoid extra dependencies.
+- Snippet mutations (create/update/delete/toggle public) require an authenticated user and are authorized by RLS using `owner_id`.
+The client also applies owner checks for better UX.